 1. Working Out For Half An Hour

 Most people think that working out involves spending hours in the gym.
 However, researchers at the University of Copenhagen have discovered that “no statistically significant changes were found in energy intake or non-exercise physical activity that could explain the different (results) associated with 30 vs. 60 minutes of daily aerobic exercise.”
-Strangely enough, the same study also found that working out for half
+Strangely enough, the same study also found that working out for half an hour results in more weight loss than exercising for one full hour.

 2. Learning The Basics Of Nutrition